velexi-research/VLXI-Cookiecutter-DVC-Dataset/{{cookiecutter.__project_name}}/README.md

        `/PATH/TO/PROJECT` where the dataset should be placed. __Note__: the parent directory of `LOCAL_PATH` should be created before running `dvc import`.

-     * `DATASET_NAME` should be replaced by the name of the imported dataset.

     For example, if the dataset repository is located at